About

 My name is Adrianne Jenner and I am a senior lecturer in the School of Mathematical Sciences at Queensland University of Technology (QUT).

-After my honours year, I started my PhD under the supervision of A/Prof Peter Kim, A/Prof Adelle Coster and A/Prof Federico Frascoli.
+After my honours year, I started my PhD in 2015 under the supervision of A/Prof Peter Kim, A/Prof Adelle Coster and A/Prof Federico Frascoli.
 In my PhD, I developed mathematical models that were informed by experimental measurements of oncolytic virus derivatives.
+I was awarded by PhD in Applied Mathematics from the University of Sydney in 2019.

 I then continued my research by undertaking a post-doc at the Université de Montréal under the supervision of Dr Morgan Craig.
 Together we worked on developing qualitative models that aim to understand fundamental questions in cancer and COVID-19.

-Now, I am a lecturer at the Queensland University of Technology (QUT) and my research spans many areas including cancer, viruses, immunology, COVID-19, virotherapy, immunotherapy, chemotherapy and multiple sclerosis.
+Since 2021, I have been a lecturer at the Queensland University of Technology (QUT) and my research spans many areas including cancer, viruses, immunology, COVID-19, virotherapy, immunotherapy, chemotherapy and multiple sclerosis.

 I am lead of the QUT Computational Bioimaging Group and founded the QUT Mathematics in Medicine group.
 I was awarded a 2024 Australian Research Council (ARC) Discovery Early Career Researcher Award (DECRA) and am a Chief Investigator on a 2023 ARC Discovery Project.